Skip to main content

 8. Document functionality

-Steps 2, 4, and 5 from the traditional workflow are handled by AI.
 The developer focuses on intent, architecture, and quality verification.
-This is not laziness - this is operating at a higher level of abstraction.
+This is not laziness - it is operating at a higher level of abstraction, with accountability for the outcome.

 What AI Excels At